MateuszGontarek/cookie-clicker-bot/README.md

-Bot for popular clicker called cookie clicker using Selenium
+Bot for popular clicker game called cookie clicker using Selenium